zhehaowang/zhehao.me/book-notes/data-intensive-application/readme.md

 ### Synchronous and asynchronous replication

-* Synchronous: the leader wait for a follower to confirm it received the write before reporting success to the user, and before making the write visible to other clients.
+* Synchronous: the leader waits for a follower to confirm it received the write before reporting success to the user, and before making the write visible to other clients.
   * Advantage: the follower is guaranteed to have an up-to-date copy of the data that is consistent with leader.
 If leader suddenly fails data is still available on the follower.
   * Disadvantage: the write cannot be processed if the follower does not respond and the leader has to block all writes.
   * It's impractical for all followers to be synchronous.
 * Asynchronous: leader does not wait for follower response before telling the user.

-Usually if you enable synchronous replication on database it's **semi-synchronous** where one of the followers receive synchronous updates and all others async.
+Usually if you enable synchronous replication on database it's **semi-synchronous** where one of the followers receives synchronous updates and all others async.
 If the synchronous followers becomes slow, one of the async followers is made sync.
 This guarantees up-to-date data on at least two nodes.